 The AASSA Board of Trustees will appoint a selection committee to select the award recipients.

-Awards will be announced in April and award certificates and checks will be sent to the school’s director.
+Awards will be announced in at our Annual Educators' Conference and award certificates and checks will be sent to the school’s director.

 Any applications that are incomplete on this date will not be considered.